Wansdyke: West Wansdyke

 followed by an advance west through the Polden Hills to the River Parrett.
 It is however significant to note that the names of the early Wessex kings appear to have a Brythonic (British) rather than Germanic (Saxon) etymology.

 A 1330 yd section of Wansdyke in Odd Down, which has been designated as an Ancient monument, appears on the Heritage at Risk Register as being in unsatisfactory condition and vulnerable due to gardening.

 Modern use of name

-The Western Wansdyke gave its name to the former Wansdyke district of the county of Avon, and also to the Wansdyke constituency.
-It is now in the Bath and North East Somerset unitary authority.
+The Western Wansdyke gave its name to the former Wansdyke district of the county of Avon and the former Wansdyke Parliamentary constituency.